pushpa32/pushpa32/README.md

 - 🎓 I have a **Master's degree** in Computer Applicaiton (MCA).
 Obtained from Cotton University, India.
 - 🎓 I have a **Bachelor's degree** in Computer Applicaiton.
 Obtained from Guwahati University, India.

-- 👩‍💻 I’m currently a freelancher working remotely with the collaboration of various others from diffrent country and thereby creating a multicultural environment.
+- 👩‍💻 I’m currently working at NIC(National Informatics Centre) as a Software Developer.

 - 🌱 I’m currently working on a project where you would be able to find and post properties for rent.